Discover the flora and fauna of our fabulous clifftops

 The cliffs are particularly important for the nationally rare sand lizard but there are also common lizards and, in certain areas, wall lizards and green lizards can be seen.
 Wall and green lizards are not native species and were probably deliberately introduced.

-Unfortunately, over large areas of the cliffs, the natural plant communities are being damaged and, in some parts, displaced by invasive alien species such as hottentot fig and holm oak.
+Unfortunately, over large areas of the cliffs, the natural plant communities are being damaged.
+In some parts, displaced by invasive alien species such as hottentot fig and holm oak.
 There is a management plan in place which aims to restore as much as possible of the natural habitats.
 This includes using goats to graze the unwanted scrub.
 Have you seen the goats on the cliff at Honeycombe Chine?

 Whilst you are in the area, why not pay a visit to the Hengistbury Head Visitor Centre to find out much more about the fascinating local wildlife.
 The centre has many fascinating interactive features which will not only educate but entertain.
 There is also a programme of events and activities throughout the year and a shop that’s well worth a visit in its own right.